-To add a layer of trust to the arrangement, Wheel Estate verifies all owners and guests when they register.
+To add a layer of trust to the arrangement, Rückify RV verifies all owners and guests when they register.
 Renters must have a valid driver’s licence (Class 5 for Alberta residents) and their towing vehicle must be properly insured.

 MORE TO READ

 Renovation tips for sprucing up your trailer

 Insurance is a big consideration for RV sharing.
 That’s because an RV owner’s insurance policy on their trailer isn’t transferable to a renter, according to Kavita Jain, underwriting supervisor for the Alberta Motor Association Insurance Company.
-Wheel Estate, however, has a unique fleet policy that covers trailers for damage and liability up to $1 million at no extra charge.
+Rückify RV, however, has a unique fleet policy that covers trailers for damage and liability up to $1 million at no extra charge.
 Whether you are a would-be lender or renter, Jain recommends contacting your insurance advisor to ensure you’re protected against the unexpected.